ilia-spiridonov/rs-semver/README.md

 To test whether a Version matches a Range use `Range::is_matched_by` with the chosen `MatchingAlg`:
 * `MatchingAlg::Classic` strictly follows the spec when comparing Versions against bounds;
-* `MatchingAlg::Node` follows `node-semver`'s approach: a Version with a pre-release tag is only compared to a bound Version if it also has a tag and their cores are completely equal; in this scheme a Version like `2.3.4-rc.5` does not match a Range like `>=1.2.3-rc.4`, even though this violates the spec.
+* `MatchingAlg::Node` follows `node-semver`'s approach: a Version with a pre-release tag is only compared to a bound Version if it also has a tag and their cores are the same; in this scheme a Version like `2.3.4-rc.5` does not match a Range like `>=1.2.3-rc.4`, even though this violates the spec.

 More powerful matching (e.g. overlapping multiple `ranges`) can be easily achieved by composing iterators:
 ```rust